JoachimRnd/Scalable-Microservices-E-commerce-App/project/tutorials/03_ProjectSetup_Microservices.md

 To send this HTTP request, we will use the `axios` package.

 :warning:
-Note that the URL of AuthServ is taken from the environment variable `PUBLIC_AUTH_SERVICE_URL`.
+Note that the URL of AuthServ is taken from the environment variable `PUBLIC_SERVICE_URL`.
 Be sure you set this variable accordingly, either in the Dockerfile or using the option `-e` in the command `docker run`.

 :warning:
 Your login page ([see code](../src/front-end/src/routes/login/+page.svelte)) still uses the old non-persistent login logic.